goavega-software/mustard/README.md

 * class string | [] - classes to apply to this component. ```column``` is always added.
 * props - any props to pass to this widget, generally if it is a vuex backed component, eventId should be passed for e.g. ```{ eventId: "weather" }```
 * state - the state module definition, should be the default state for this widget in the form of ```state: { weather: {} }```.
 The name of the key (weather) is used as name of the module (no namespacing).

+The view passes the current pathname fragment to this API thus allowing having multiple dashboards.
+The current implementation of API gets the layout from ```config.json``` file stored in /config folder.

 ### Creating new widget
 * Make a copy of TextWidget.vue and use that as reference